Rapid evaluation of Newtonian potentials on planar domains: Numerical algorithm

-Below, we consider the number of operations required to evaluate the Newtonian potential over all of the discretization nodes over the domain $\Omega$.
+Based on these estimates, we present the total number of operations required to evaluate the Newtonian potential over all of the discretization nodes over the domain $\Omega$.
 Suppose that $\Omega$ is discretized into $m$ mesh elements.
-Then, the number of discretization nodes $N_{\text{tot}}$ is of order $\O(mN^2)$.
-First, the precomputation takes $\O(m N^6)=\O(N_{\text{tot}}N^4)$ operations.
-Second, the far field interaction costs (i.e., the FMM cost) are of order $\O(mN)$.
-Third, the near interaction computation takes $\O(N_{\text{tot}}N)$ operations, as each discretization node is inside the near fields of a constant number of mesh elements.
-Finally, the self-interaction computation takes $\O(N_{\text{tot}}N^2)$ operations, since the evaluation of the anti-Laplacian takes $\O(N^2)$ operations.
-Since $N$ is generally a small constant ($N\leq 20$), our algorithm has linear time complexity.
-Furthermore, we note that the constant associated with the cost is small (see Table \ref{tab:poi1}).
-Moreover, our algorithm is particularly suitable for the case where the number of targets is large, as the near and self-interaction computations are instantaneous after the precomputations have been performed.
+Then, the number of discretization nodes $N_{\text{tot}}$ is of order $\O(p^2m)$.
+First, the precomputation takes $\O(p^6m)=\O(p^4N_{\text{tot}})$ operations.
+Second, the far field interaction costs (i.e., the FMM cost) are of order $\O(pm+N_{\text{tot}})$.
+Third, the near interaction computation takes $\O(pN_{\text{tot}})$ operations, as each discretization node is inside the near fields of a constant number of mesh elements.
+Finally, the self-interaction computation takes $\O(p^2N_{\text{tot}})$ operations.
+Since $p$ is generally a small constant, our algorithm has linear time complexity.
+Furthermore, we note that the constant associated with the precomputation is small (see Table \ref{tab:poi1}), and the near and self-interaction computations are nearly instantaneous after the precomputations have been performed.